 Figure 14.1.
-Dusky catch locations in the Aleutian Islands from survey data A. 2002 and B. 2004, (data source: AFSC RACE database).
+Dusky catch locations in the Aleutian Islands trawl survey.
+A. is datd from 2002 and B. is from 2004, (data source: AFSC RACE database).
 Note: Bars from different years are proportional.

 Figure 14.2.
-Length frequency (mm) for dusky rockfish from the Aleutian Islands research surveys.
-Fishery data included when available.
-Source: AFSC RACE survey data.
+Length frequency (mm) for dusky rockfish from the Aleutian Islands research surveys and from fishery observers (except in 2006).
+Source: Observer data and AFSC RACE survey data.

 Figure 14.3.
-Length frequency (mm) for shortspine thornyhead from the Aleutian Islands research surveys.
-Fishery data included when available.
-Source: AFSC RACE survey data.
+Length frequency (mm) for shortspine thornyhead from the Aleutian Islands research surveys and from fishery observers.
+Source: Observer data and AFSC RACE survey data.